slipps-MaizePath/MET_EC/README.md

 # MET_EC
 Identifying key Environmental Covariates and quantifying their relationship associated with ear rot incidence in a multi-environment hybrid experiment

+Sarah Lipps is the creator and manager of this repository (slipps@illinois.edu)

 This manuscript is unpublished.

 ## a_NASAPower_WeatherDownload